mhamri/MQLBettersyntax/README.md

 and put the `MQLBetterSyntax.mqh` in your `include` folder.

-and wherver you use `stdlib.mqh` or similar places that you need to import from another place
+and wherever you use `stdlib.mqh` or similar places that you need to import from another place

 ```c
 #ifdef __MQLBUILD__